Understanding Landlord Insurance Costs in California

 1. Comparing quotes and coverage with independent insurance agents

-A number of insurance companies offer different types of landlord insurance policies.
+Several insurance companies offer different types of landlord insurance policies.
 These are based on the number of properties you own, the value of the unit(s), and their location.
 Once you have gathered all the information and quotes from different insurance carriers, compare them against what they’re going to offer.

 Remember, cheaper landlord insurance will not cover every cost incurred due to disaster and provides very minimal coverage for the loss of rental income.